QingWei-Li/vuep/docs/README.md

 # Warning

-If you use `script(type="text/x-template)"`,The script tag must be at the end, for example
+If you use `script(type="text/x-template)"`, The script tag must be at the end, for example

 ```html
 <script type="text/x-template">